jenslink/book6/1. Introduction and Foreword/How an application programmer sees IPv6.md

 code.
 Always make them configurable and if possible use FQDNs instead of IPs.

+IPv6 is also important when testing software.
+And it gets quite complex.
+If your application both supports IPv6 and IPv4 you have to test IPv4 only, IPv6 only and dual-stack.

 Address types are discussed further in
 [2.
 Addresses](../2.%20IPv6%20Basic%20Technology/Addresses.md).
 How
 applications relate to a mixture of IPv4 and IPv6 addresses is also